 You can withdraw your consent at any time by contacting us at housing.serviceimprovements@york.gov.uk.

-- letting, renting, leasing properties and shared ownership
+- managing tenancies, leases, and shared ownership

-- providing associated debt and welfare services, advice, and support
+- providing welfare and support services

 Where environmental sensors are installed in your property, we will use the data collected from them to provide an insightful overview of the property’s health and condition, to facilitate early identification and proactive resolution of issues that could impact upon your health, safety and well-being.
 You can also choose to access this information through an “app”.
 To find out more about this please contact housing.serviceimprovements@york.gov.uk.